stackleader/stackleader.github.io/_posts/2016-05-20-dependency-injection-and-osgi.markdown

     @Deactivate
     public void deactivate() {
         /*
-         * The deactivate lifecycle hook will fire only when an activated
+         * The deactivate life-cycle hook will fire only when an activated
          * component component becomes disabled, the component configuration
          * becomes unsatisfied, or the component configuration is no longer
          * needed.